hheg/jitstatic/README.md

 Each key can be protected so only one or several users can access that particular key.
 If you leave an key with empty 'users' entry anyone can access the key.

 Right now the application only allows basic authentication so be sure you secure it with HTTPS by using standard Dropwizard HTTPS configuration.

+Use case:

+The use case could be used for is business configuration data where the data is not directly related to specific code.
+These tend to end up in a database where they are logged in some fashion.
+After some time they ususally gets forgotten why they are there and their purpose.
+Having them connected to Git could mean you can use them with your documentation or issue tracker in a more natural way than having them stored in a database.